Foreign Corrupt Practices Act: Charges

 In March 2014, Austrian authorities arrested Dmytro Firtash, a Ukrainian businessman who heads the board of directors of Group DF, after a judge in Virginia issued a warrant for his arrest on bribery and other charges.
 Firtash was released on bail of €125 million, making it the largest in Austrian history.
 In April 2014, a U.S. grand jury in Chicago formally charged Firtash and five others with violations of the FCPA, including charges such as bribery and money laundering.

 In June 2015, Joseph Sigelman, American businessman and former CEO of OfficeTiger, pleaded guilty to FCPA violations as part of a plea agreement with the DOJ.
 The charges involved allegations of paying bribes to government officials in Colombia to secure business advantages and obtain oil contracts.
 Sigelman was fined $100,000, concluding the proceedings.

 In October 2015, the SEC settled charges against the New York-based pharmaceutical company Bristol Myers Squibb related to its Chinese joint venture.
 The charges included making unlawful payments and providing other benefits to healthcare providers in state-controlled hospitals to boost prescription sales.
 From 2009 to 2014, BMS China, a majority owned venture of BMS, engaged in practices such as giving cash, gifts, meals, and sponsoring travel and conferences to secure business, which were improperly recorded as legitimate expenses.
 The misconduct resulted in over $11 million in profits, for which the fines BMS was ordered to pay were just north of $14 million in total judgement.
 BMS agreed to return $11.4 million in profits, $500,000 in prejudgment interest, and a $2.75 million penalty.
 They were additionally required to report on their FCPA compliance for a two-year period.

+In October 2024, the SEC settled charges against aerospace and defense company Moog Inc. relating to conduct by its wholly owned Indian subsidiary, Moog Motion Controls Private Limited.
+According to the SEC, between 2020 and 2022 employees of the subsidiary paid bribes to Indian government officials to secure business and influence public tenders, including through the use of third-party agents and distributors.
+According to the SEC, Moog Motion Control (MMCPL) had a "prevailing culture to win business at any cost, including improper means.
+The widespread misconduct at MMCPL reflected a breakdown in internal accounting controls, training, compliance, and tone at the top of the subsidiary."
+The SEC found that the payments were improperly recorded as legitimate business expenses and that Moog had violated the FCPA’s books and records and internal accounting controls provisions.
+Without admitting or denying the findings, Moog agreed to cease and desist from further violations and to pay approximately $1.7 million, including a $1.1 million civil penalty and approximately $600,000 in disgorgement and interest.